Skate Shops

 www.paragonsports.com

-Large, non-chain sporting goods store that for many years carried the best inline skate selection in the city — which in a way was damning (of everyone else) with faint praise.
+Large, non-chain sporting goods store that for many years carried the best inline skate selection in the city — which in a way was pretty damning of everyone else.

 Unfortunately, Paragon also seems to have almost given up on the inline skating market.
 In summer 2018, the skates were hidden away in the back room of the basement level, where formerly they were only relegated in fall and winter.
-Furthermore, the selection was limited to a mix of Rollerblades.
-K2 skates were no longer available, and although there is hockey gear available, rollerhockey skates were not to be found.
+Since then they seem to have chiefly carred only Rollerblade inline skates, but have at times also carried K2 models.
+Rollerhockey skates are no longer to be found.

 Panda Sport